aFarkas/lazysizes/README.md

 <img
 	data-sizes="auto"
     data-src="image3.jpg"
+	data-srcset="image3.jpg 600w,
-	data-srcset="image1.jpg 220w,
+	    image1.jpg 220w,
 	    image2.jpg 300w,
 	    image3.jpg 600w,
 	    image4.jpg 900w"
 	class="lazyload" />
 ```

 Note: Due to the fact that the ``data-src`` will also be picked up by "Read-Later" Apps and other tools (for example Pin it button), this pattern also makes sense if you use a polyfill.
+In case you don't use a polyfill it is recommended that the first image candidate matches the fallback `src`.

 ###LQIP
 If you are using the LQIP (Low Quality Image Placeholder) pattern, simply add a low quality image as the ``src``: